-As a retailer, you know that shipping products out is a cost your business is bearing in hopes of a potential sale.
+As a retailer, you know that shipping products out are a cost your business is bearing in hopes of a potential sale.
 In the case of jewelry, this cost is often even higher than that for a regular product.
 If you can avoid this by providing pictures and even a short video clip instead, you’ve just saved money.

 Fair Trade Jewelry

 The concept of fair trade jewelry is not new, just the sheer number of people preferring it is.
 We all know what blood diamonds are, thanks to the eponymous 2006 movie starring Leonardo DiCaprio.
 With growing customer awareness, they now know that some jewelry is mass-produced in sweatshops, often with child labor.
-What’s more, knowledgeable customers have stopped turning a blind eye to cruelty, choosing instead responsibly sourced gemstones, bespoke jewelry pieces and even vegan leather and naturally dyed products.
+What’s more, knowledgeable customers have stopped turning a blind eye to cruelty, choosing instead responsibly sourced gemstones, bespoke jewelry pieces, and even vegan leather and naturally dyed products.

 At some point in time, you will have to fall in line with these expectations, so why not start now?
-Not only is it a better guarantee of building a sustainable business the world over, you can also do it without having to worry about the ethical and legal ramifications of selling mass-produced goods.
+Not only is it a better guarantee of building a sustainable business the world over, but you can also do it without having to worry about the ethical and legal ramifications of selling mass-produced goods.